jju/stubbl/story/notes/10-gcx-fans.md

 [if seasonTime === 2]

 This week you joined up to watch with the Filthy Tide fans in Fazel and Hiver's.
 They played against the Carcosan Tatters and lost.
-A skinny young receiver named Venus was injured in the match and the rest of the conversation in the bar was about how worried they were for her.
+A skinny young receiver named Veens was injured in the match and the rest of the conversation in the bar was about how worried they were for her.
 There was a lot of grouching about how the Tatters cheat.
 You also heard some cheering from the other end of the bar, where the Wyrms seem to have won their match.

 :: gcx-react-fh-wyrm